Reduce incidence of substance abuse disorder

 - Drug abuse and deaths from drug overdose continue to be a serious problem in Colorado.
 In 2016, 912 people died of a drug overdose.

 - The prescription opioid death rate stopped increasing in 2016.
 The number of prescription opioid overdoses in 2016 decreased to 300 deaths from a high of 338 in 2014.
+However, in 2017 overdoses rebounded past its 2014 high to 373 deaths.

 - There were 228 heroin overdose deaths in 2016, an increase of 68 deaths in one year.
 The heroin death rate of 4.1 deaths per 100,000 persons in 2016 has doubled since 2012 (when 2.2 deaths per 100,000 persons occurred).